Complements of discriminants of real parabolic function singularities. II: Introduction

 \subsection{On the discriminant complements for simple singularities}

 E.~Looijenga \cite{Lo} implicitly listed the local connected components of the complements of the discriminants of simple singularities, although the numbers of these components remained unknown.
 O.~Viro \cite{viro2} listed all possible topological types of non-discriminant functions representing these components.
 In \cite{isr}, it was shown that each topological type on this list corresponds to exactly one connected component of the discriminant complement.
 For simple singularities with Milnor numbers at most six this fact also follows from the results of \cite{sed}.
-Unfortunately, I only read the work \cite{viro2}, which contains the enumeration of topological types of simple and parabolic singularity perturbations in two variables after the publication of \cite{para} and \cite{isr}.
+Unfortunately, I only read the work \cite{viro2}, which contains an enumeration of the topological types of perturbations of simple and parabolic singularities in two variables, after the publication of \cite{para} and \cite{isr}.